CPM’s 2023 Research Base

 Who is Mixed, Spaced Practice good for?

-Yan and Sana (2021) conducted a study that examined the effects of interleaving on (a) learning in both low- and high-complexity tasks and (b) how that learning varied across learners with low and high working memory capacity.
+Yan and Sana (2021) conducted a study that examined the effects of interleaving on (a) learning in both low- and high-complexity tasks; and (b) how that learning varied across learners with low and high working memory capacity.
 These researchers were unable to identify a condition in which blocking was more effective for learners with either low or high working memory capacity.

 CPM infers from this research that…

-Mixed, Spaced Practice is beneficial for most students when solving problems with or without rich contexts.
+Mixed, spaced practice is beneficial for most students when solving problems with or without rich contexts.
 Thus far, research indicates that randomizing problem order is always more effective for learning mathematics than grouping together and sequencing problem types.

 What are some benefits of Mixed, Spaced Practice?

-Increases achievement
+Increasing achievement

 In a randomized control trial of 54 seventh-grade mathematics classes (15 teachers total), Rohrer et al. (2020b) found that students who completed interleaved practice assignments outscored students who completed blocked practice assignments.
-Even when the conditions of the test better matched students in the blocked practice condition than the interleaved practice condition, students who completed interleaved practice sets scored much better on the posttest than did students who completed blocked practice assignments.
+Even when the conditions of the test better matched students in the blocked practice condition than the interleaved practice condition, students who completed interleaved practice sets scored much better on the posttest than students who completed blocked practice assignments.

 CPM infers from this research that…

-Mixed, Spaced Practice supports markedly higher achievement on assessments than blocked practice.
-This is likely true for standardized assessments as well, since Mixed, Spaced Practice allows students to repeatedly encounter problem types throughout an academic year.
+Mixed, spaced practice supports markedly higher achievement on assessments than blocked practice.
+This is likely true for standardized assessments as well since mixed, spaced practice allows students to repeatedly encounter problem types throughout an academic year.

-Supports long-term retention
+Supporting long-term retention

 The benefits of interleaving become clear when students are assessed at time intervals that indicate their long-term retention rather than when students are assessed shortly after they have practiced particular problem types.
 For example, Rohrer et al. (2020b) found that the retention benefits of interleaving over blocking practice (i.e., effect sizes) became less pronounced on problem types that the blocked practice group experienced closer to the test.
 Even more, only one study (Ostrow et al., 2015) has ever found that interleaving did not produce stronger learning outcomes than blocked practice, and this study used a very brief test delay of 2-5 days.
-Taken together, these findings indicate that interleaved practice supports long-term retention at least as well as — but likely much better than — blocked practice.
+Taken together, these findings indicate that interleaved practice supports long-term retention at least as well as—but likely much better than—blocked practice.
 Very importantly, Rohrer et al. (2020b) note that interleaved practice is likely only effective if students receive meaningful feedback.

 CPM infers from this research that…

-Mixed, Spaced Practice is an effective way to support long-term retention and build enduring procedural fluency.
-The fact that Mixed, Spaced Practice is likely only effective if students receive meaningful feedback is not an indication that homework or other independent practice should be graded.
+Mixed, spaced practice is an effective way to support long-term retention and build enduring procedural fluency.
+The fact that mixed, spaced practice is likely only effective if students receive meaningful feedback is not an indication that homework or other independent practice should be graded.
 In fact, some research suggests that grading homework perpetuates inequities (Feldman, 2018).
-Instead, CPM interprets this research on Mixed, Spaced Practice to indicate that students learn best when they have opportunities to learn from their mistakes, which can be accomplished through self-assessment and peer feedback, among other strategies.
+Instead, CPM interprets this research on mixed, spaced practice to indicate that students learn best when they have opportunities to learn from their mistakes, which can be accomplished through self-assessment and peer feedback, among other strategies.

-Supports transfer on procedural problems and word problems
+Supporting transfer on procedural problems and word problems

 CPM infers from this research that…

-Mixed, Spaced Practice is beneficial throughout mathematics textbooks rather than only in procedural and independent practice.
-In CPM materials, Mixed, Spaced Practice at the course level is described in terms of content threads that weave throughout each course and across courses to support connections and retention.
+Mixed, spaced practice is beneficial throughout mathematics textbooks rather than only in procedural and independent practice.
+In CPM materials, mixed, spaced practice at the course level is described in terms of content threads that weave throughout each course and across courses to support connections and retention.

-Provides robust support for learning
+Providing robust support for learning

-.In a 2022 study of the conditions under which interleaving was effective, Mielicki and Wiley found that there was a marginal positive difference in delayed tests scores for groups that engaged in hybrid practice (e.g., blocked practice before interleaved practice or interleaved practice before blocked practice) over groups that engaged in all interleaved practice.
+In a 2022 study of the conditions under which interleaving was effective, Mielicki and Wiley found that there was a marginal positive difference in delayed test scores for groups who engaged in hybrid practice (e.g., blocked practice before interleaved practice or interleaved practice before blocked practice) over groups who engaged in all interleaved practice.
 The authors concluded that “hybrid schedules are beneficial relative to entirely blocked practice but may not necessarily confer additional benefits over entirely interleaved practice” (p.
 6).

 CPM infers from this research that…

-Mixed, Spaced Practice has the potential to significantly increase students’ retention and transfer and is unlikely to harm students’ learning.
-This research found that students who had low accuracy on Mixed, Spaced Practice assignments did about the same on the assessment as students who scored well on their blocked practice assignments.
-Students who did well on their Mixed, Spaced Practice assignments scored the best on the assessment of any group.
-This means that learning through Mixed, Spaced Practice is robust, and ensuring that students get meaningful feedback is important for maximizing its benefits.
+Mixed, spaced practice has the potential to significantly increase students’ retention and transfer and is unlikely to harm students’ learning.
+This research found that students who had low accuracy on mixed, spaced practice assignments did about the same on the assessment as students who scored well on their blocked practice assignments.
+Students who did well on their mixed, spaced practice assignments scored the best on the assessment of any group.
+This means that learning through mixed, spaced practice is robust, and ensuring that students get meaningful feedback is important for maximizing its benefits.

 What are some trade-offs of implementing Mixed, Spaced Practice?